Posts

 Image

 From the time I was young, I’ve wondered why I exist; why I am me and not a tomato?
 Always a tomato, for some reason.
 From October 28, 2023 to January 26, 2024, three women so instrumental in my life, such dear friends and mentors, crossed over into the fullness of Eternal Light and Love.
 The homegoing of Dorothy Victor, Jeri Cashman and Ann Willits leave a huge void, yet leave me pondering again, with gratitude, the miracle of our connection.
 Had certain dominos not fallen in my life, had I not attended a “Come and See” event called Dubuque’s Got Sisters, I would probably never have met the Dominicans, these three dear Sisters, or any of the many, many people who have entered my life – whether briefly or long-term.
 I may never have known they existed.
 Friends, spiritual guides, co-workers, Dominican Sisters and Brothers, and so many others who have become part of my life are the product of Grace.
-Think about all the connections in your own life, whether you are a vowed reli
+Think about all the connections in your own life, whether you are a vowed religious, a po

 Joyful Soror